alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/06/introduction-to-functional-programming.md

 Artificial intelligence and machine learning need heavy mathematics and therefore benefit from functional programming.

-> "Can I call a functional code from a OOP or imperative project?"
+> Can I call a functional code from a OOP or imperative project?

 Yes, you can!
 Some object-oriented languages allow invoking functional languages, such as C# code interacting with F#, or Java code interacting with Scala.